-“Our analysis shows that Australia is not a hotspot of glyphosate contamination, but some regions are subject to some contamination hazard in NSW and QLD and, to a lesser extent, in all other mainland states,” Associate Professor Maggi said.
+“Our analysis shows that Australia is not a hotspot of glyphosate contamination, but some regions are subject to some contamination hazard in the states of New South Wales and Queensland and, to a lesser extent, in all other mainland states,” Associate Professor Maggi said.

 The researchers emphasise that contamination levels do not necessarily equate to any environmental or health risks as these are still unknown and require further study.